3 Jul 2020 • BLOG - News

 According to article 17 of GDPR, ‘Right to erasure’ or ‘Right to be forgotten’, data subjects have the right to request their data to be erased.
 Data controllers have the obligation of deleting such data when it’s no longer necessary for the purposes for which it was collected, or the data subjects withdraw consent for it to be collected and used.

-For a contact to request to unsubscribe from a list is fully within his/her rights as data subject.
-And your duty as data controller is to delete such data.
-It always needs to be kept in mind that with GDPR coming into effect on May 25th, consent cannot be something that you obtain once and that’s it.
-The new regulation allows people to choose for themselves and to protect their personal data at any given time, should they change their mind.
+This applies to email marketing campaigns too.
+If a contact requests to unsubscribe from a list, they are exercising their rights as data subjects.
+Your duty as data controller is to delete such data.
+With GDPR, consent cannot be something that you obtain once and that’s it.
+The European regulation allows people to choose for themselves and to protect their personal data at any given time, should they change their mind.

 All of our subscribers are free to unsubscribe from our email list at any time.